Azure/azure-devtestlab/Environments/SharePoint-ADFS/README.md

-# Azure template for SharePoint 2019 / 2016 / 2013, optimized for DevTest labs
+# Azure template for SharePoint 2019 / 2016 / 2013, optimized for DevTest Labs

 This template deploys SharePoint 2019, 2016 and 2013.
 Each SharePoint version is independent and may or may not be deployed, depending on your needs.
 A DC is provisioned and configured with ADFS and ADCS, and a unique SQL Server is provisioned for all SharePoint farms.
-SharePoint farms are optimized for running integration tests: they have a minimum configuration to provision quickly, but still viable to cover most scenarios.
+Each SharePoint farm has 1 web application created with 2 zones: Windows NTLM on Default zone and ADFS on Intranet zone.
+They have a minimum configuration to provision quickly.

 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FAzure%2Fazure-devtestlab%2Fmaster%2FEnvironments%2FSharePoint-ADFS%2Fazuredeploy.json" target="_blank">
     <img src="http://azuredeploy.net/deploybutton.png"/>